pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 ![Computational graph for the neural networks](/media/img/part1/graph_3_5_3.svg){: .center-image .modal-image }

 We can see several things from these examples.
-Firstly there are differents nodes:
+Firstly there are different nodes:
 * Input nodes (in rose): they represent the inputs of the function.
 In our examples, they are the $$x$$ nodes.
 * Operation nodes (in blue): they are nodes that represent operations.
 They take inputs, make a computation and give ouputs.
 In our examples, the $$\sigma$$, $$\tanh$$, $$\times$$, $$+$$ nodes are operation nodes.
 * Parameter nodes (in green): they represent the parameters of the function.
 In our example, they are $$a$$, $$b$$, $$W_1$$ and $$W_2$$.